olpa/docxtools/doc/hello-world/README.txt

   </collection>
 </collection>

+3) Collect the runtime support

+Copy the directories "calabash" and "xslt-util" from "dbk2docx/frontend" to the root of this repository.
+A better way would be a git submodule instead of copy, but this approach needs setup and I prefer the quick way.

-Put the file "resolver.jar" into "dbk2docx/frontend/calabash/resolver".
-I found one in other le-tex svn modules.
+Put the file "resolver.jar" into "calabash/resolver" in this repository.
+I found "resolver.jar" in other le-tex svn modules.
 A copy is in the directory "support".

-Make directory "dbk2docx/frontend/xslt-util/xmlcatalog", put the file "support/catalog.xml" into this directory.
+In this repository, make a directory "xslt-util/xmlcatalog", put the file "support/catalog.xml" into this directory.

 run saxon
 ---------